Skip to main content

 Pending changes

 Pending changes are local edits that can affect the remote app.
-The desktop pending screen should make the next action obvious:
+The desktop pending screen provides actions for:

 • review plan;